 I can’t say how much I love this animation.
 All the character quirks and artistic details…with some beautifully slick editing.

-An elaborate ‘whistle stop’ tour of the history of daylight saving.
+An elaborate ‘whistle stop’ tour of the history of Daylight Saving Time.
 This visually rich, fast-paced and informative film launched on the BBC iWonder website and was shared on Twitter, Facebook and YouTube.
-It racked up almost 300,000 views on its first weekend and sparked furious debate about the relevance of daylight saving in the modern world.
+It racked up almost 300,000 views on its first weekend and sparked furious debate about the relevance of Daylight Saving Time in the modern world.